Granitosaurus/granitosaurus.github.io/content/code/my-bin-center.md

 ### Conclusion

-I'd like to encourage anyone who use ugly awk scripts and aliases just write a short command line application with click, it takes no longer than 10 minutes, is beautiful, usable, readable and easily shareable.
+I'd like to encourage anyone who uses ugly awk scripts and aliases just write a short command line application with python and `click`.
+It takes no longer than 10 minutes, it's beautiful, usable, readable and easily shareable!
 Let me know if you have any questions and stay tuned for more scripts and explanations!